bravoalpha79/k9-zen/README.md

 Taking into consideration the above requirements, and bearing in mind the three-click philosophy, the following basic structure has been established:

- - Home page, containing the School's stylised name (in place of a logo), training principles and ethos, complemented by a small picture gallery (static),
+ - Home page, containing the School's stylised name (instead of a logo), training principles and ethos, complemented by a small picture gallery (static),
  - Training page, containing the information about types of training, location and class timetable,
  - Contact page, containing the available contact options, and
  - About page, containing the trainers' biographies and photos.